misiekp/hedera-cli/src/plugins/hbar/README.md

 ### HBAR Transfer

-Transfer HBAR (tinybars) between accounts with support for aliases and account IDs.
+Transfer HBAR (tinybars) between accounts with support for names and account IDs.

 ```bash
 # Using short flags